mongru/Where_is_ISS/README.md

 Single page app built with ReactJS v 15.4

 ## How the app works
-App provides information about the current location of the International Space Station based on data from [wheretheiss.at REST API](https://wheretheiss.at/w/developer) and [Google Reverse Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro#ReverseGeocoding) or [LocationIq Reverse Geocoding API](https://locationiq.org/).
+The app provides information about the current location of the International Space Station based on data from [wheretheiss.at REST API](https://wheretheiss.at/w/developer) and [Google Reverse Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro#ReverseGeocoding) or [LocationIq Reverse Geocoding API](https://locationiq.org/).

 The app renders a simple welcome screen with a single call-to-action button.
-Once you click the button API calls are being sent and the modal with the returned and formatted response is displayed.
+Once you click the button, API calls are sent and the formatted response is displayed in the modal.
-App is fully responsive and was designed using the mobile first approach.
+The app is fully responsive and was designed using the mobile first approach.

 ## Built with
 * ReactJS